 Upon completion of the Master of Arts degree in Counseling Psychology, students will demonstrate an awareness of the ethical challenges and responsibilities in the field of counseling, and articulate a personal model for addressing these that is consistent with Catholic and Franciscan values.
-In addition, they will be able to assess individuals and groups which display patterns of psychopathology.
-They will have the skills to utilize information and technology literacy for maintaining best practices in counseling.
-They will have the skills to articulate a clear and precise treatment plan for addressing the diagnoses of individuals and groups.
-The students will adapt to the unique cultural, gender, racial, and sexual orientation needs of individuals and groups they serve.
-Students will demonstrate competence in appropriate scientifically validated treatment modalities.
-These include but are not limited to individual psychological counseling, marital, and couples counseling, family counseling, group counseling, and organizational consultation and interventions.
-At the completion of the degree program and the accrual of the necessary hours of experience the students will be eligible to sit for the state licensure in professional counseling.
+In addition, they will be able to assess and provide services to individuals and groups that are facing life stressors or presenting symptoms of a possible mental health problem.
+Students will develop skills to utilize information and technology literacy for maintaining best practices in several areas of counseling, including but not limited to: individual psychological counseling, marital and couples counseling, family counseling, group counseling, and organizational consultation and interventions.
+In addition, students will learn to articulate treatment plans that consider the unique cultural intercections between ethnicity, gender, race, and sexual orientation, as well as develop an understanding of the social implications of privilege and oppression in mental health diagnosis and treatment.
+The Program also offers the student the opportunity to obtain supervised experience in the field.
+Upon the completion of the degree requirements and the accrual of the necessary hours of experience, students will be eligible to sit for the state licensure in professional counseling.
 Students will participate in ongoing professional development geared toward lifelong learning and professional development.